benjaminhuanghuang/design-pattern/_Courses/Csp_10_Design_Patterns_by_Kevin_Dockx/README.md

 By doing so, it promotes loose coupling by keeping objects from referring to each other explicitly, and it also lets you vary their interaction independently.

+### Chain of Responsibility
+Its intent is to avoid coupling the sender of request to its receiver by giving more than one object a chance to handle the request.